 Only few artefacts remained from this early medieval constructions.
 The wood tended to decompose after a few decades of rainy weather – or was replaced by more enduring walls of stone.
 Most of the german castles evolved from this wild-west-fort-like retreats.

 First and foremost castles were build to secure the rag rug of hundreds of small, medium and larger german feudal states and some independant cities.
 That is the explanation why so many castles existed.

 They were errected at borders and important strategic points, of which germany has plenty.
 Castles controlling tradingroutes and rivers gave opportunity to collect toll and charges.
 Fortifications overlooking citys reminded the wealthy traders, who cared for their securtity – and whom they had to pay taxes and respect.

-German emperors of the high middle ages like Friedrich Barbarossa („Redbeard“) hat no capital like Paris or London.
+German kings and emperors of the high middle ages like Friedrich Barbarossa („Redbeard“) hat no capital like Paris or London.
 They possesed some palaces scattered over their incoherent land.

 Therfore they toured around with their royal household, visiting their palaces like the mighty castle of Nuremberg and stronhgholds of local rulers.

 That on one hand was an honor for the visited, on the other hand such a royal stay of some weeks could ruin even a rich nobleman and strip whole areas of any food available.

 Living on a castle turned out to be painstaken.
 Cold, wet, mainly dark rooms made it easy to catch a cold and to ruin one’s eyes.
 So in the years after 1500 more and more fortifications where conversed into palaces in style of the renaissance.